theLongLab/Kernel_smoothed_permutation/README.md

 - **Arguments**
   - **a_standard:** the newly designed test statistic to be tested.
-  - **a:** vector of permuted test statistics, for P-value accuracy, we recommend a number larger than 1.1e+07 for accuracy threshold at 1e-07 and a number larger than 1.1e+08 for accuracy threshold at 1e-08.
+  - **a:** vector of permuted test statistics.
+We recommend a number larger than 1.1e+07 for P-value accuracy threshold at 1e-07 and a number larger than 1.1e+08 for P-value accuracy threshold at 1e-08.
   - **pvalue_threshold:** P-value accuracy threshold.
 Allowed values are 1e-07 and 1e-08.

 - **Value**